-The unraveling of European empires was one of the formative moments of the modern global.
-But as the lengthy-awaited International Court of Justice (ICJ) advisory opinion at the Chagos Islands has underlined, this system is some distance from the whole.
+The unraveling of European empires was one of the formative moments of the modern world.
+But as the lengthy-awaited International Court of Justice (ICJ) advisory opinion at the Chagos Islands has underlined, this system is far from the whole.

-Almost 50 years after a maximum of the British empire turned into dismantled, the ruling in overdue February correctly concludes a long time long political and criminal combat through Mauritius and the former residents of the Chagos Islands to go back sovereignty over the islands to Mauritius.
+Almost 50 years after the British empire was dismantled, the ruling in overdue February correctly concludes a long political and criminal combat through Mauritius and the former residents of the Chagos Islands to go back sovereignty over the islands to Mauritius.
 Despite clear international felony guidance to the contrary, Britain detached the Chagos Islands in 1965 during the decolonization procedure and declared it British Indian Ocean Territory, evicting its 1,500 residents.

 In highlighting the prolonged conflict for justice via the Chagossians, the court docket addressed the long history of colonial oppression to which the islanders were a problem.
-Passed from imperial strength to colonial power – Holland then France – the islands fell under British management in the early 19th century.
-During this time, Britain brought numerous hundred people from Mozambique and Madagascar to the islands to paintings on British-owned coconut plantations.
-Britain endured its administration of the islands – as a part of the more colony of Mauritius – till the 1960s, by which time the decolonization technique had all started to gain momentum.
-With the adoption of the 1960 Colonial Declaration, Britain readied itself for the inevitable independence of Mauritius.
+Passed from imperial strength to colonial power – Holland, then France – the islands fell under British management in the early 19th century.
+During this time, Britain brought numerous hundred people from Mozambique and Madagascar to the islands to paint on British-owned coconut plantations.
+Britain endured its administration of the islands – as a part of the colony of Mauritius – till the 1960s when the decolonization technique had all started to gain momentum.
+By adopting the 1960 Colonial Declaration, Britain readied itself for the inevitable independence of Mauritius.

 Also study: With ICJ Opinion on Chagos, Has the Sun Finally Set on the British Empire?